GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

   ## Debugging If the page doesn't appear
   - Check your security groups( HTTP/ HTTPS inbound rules).
-  - Check if apache2 is running, if it's not not restart the service.
+  - Check if apache2 is running, if it's not restart the service.

 - Execute '***systemctl enable apache2***' to enable the service so that you dont have to occassionally enable the EC2 machine manually, this is because the service occassionally stops.